aialmohamed/MPA_KR3_Digital_Twin/Readme.md

 ### Interface Development
 - [ ] Create the software for the interface between ROS2 and KR3 R540
 - [ ] Test the interface with KR3 R540 (on other KR3 robots)
+- [ ] Create a OPCUA Server with TCP client to connect to the KRC4
 - [ ] Create the software for the ROS2 controllers (if required)

 ### Use Case and Evaluation